culture-of-development/culture-of-development.github.io/source/_posts/how-we-sped-up-random-forest-processing-getting-the-lay-of-the-land.md

 ![Stack Overflow Job Ads](/img/so-job-ads.PNG)

 The goal of my team is to make the model that predicts the likelihood that a user will click on a given job if shown that job.
-At any given time there are 5,000 jobs or so on the job board that the current visitor can see, so we calculate the expectation for each job, then we perform a weighted random selection over those values.
+At any given time there are a bunch of jobs on the job board that the current visitor can see, so we calculate the expectation for each job, then we perform a weighted random selection over those values.

 The problem we have is that the model needs to be updated from time to time to account for changing market conditions.
 Basically, new technologies come out all the time and which kinds of technologies are being used on Stack Overflow changes over time and which kinds of jobs are being listed changes all the time.

-In this most recent round of updating the model, we decided to go outside of our typical process of using a [lasso regression](https://en.wikipedia.org/wiki/Lasso_(statistics) and instead decided to try out numerous kinds of other models.
+In this most recent round of updating the model, we decided to go outside of our typical process of using a [lasso regression](https://en.wikipedia.org/wiki/Lasso_(statistics)) and instead decided to try out numerous kinds of other models.
 At the end of the day, the best model based on our selection criteria turned out to be a [random forest](https://en.wikipedia.org/wiki/Random_forest).
 A random forest is basically a collection of decision trees that all combine to make a prediction.

 You may have heard of decision trees because they are the brunt of one of the biggest jokes in all of AI.